QuentinJcb/QuentinJcb.github.io/readme.md

 ## What's the plan?
 We will try to replicate the approach followed in [^fn1]:
-1. The csv file is devided in periods of 15 minutes
+1. The csv file is devided into periods of 15 minutes
 2. On each period, candles are calculated (open, close, high, low)
 3. Based on the candles, about 175 technical indicators are generated using the library [ta-lib](http://www.ta-lib.org/)
 4. The objective is to predict the evolution of Bitcoin's price on the next period of 15 minutes (up or down, it's a classification problem)